airbytehq/airbyte/airbyte-integrations/connectors/source-smartsheets/README.md

 This is the repository for the Smartsheets source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/smartsheets).

+### Author
+This connector was created by Nate Nowack, github.com/zzstoatzz.

 ## How Airbyte connects to your Smartsheets
 This version of the Airbyte-Smartsheet source connector utilizes API keys to access your source sheet(s).
 You can generate an API key for your account from a session of your Smartsheet webapp by clicking: